mariaalonzo16/scoreboard/README.md

 Scoreboard is a React application that provides users with an easy to use UI experience, it was built with the help of components, props, and event handlers.

-Users are able to  add and subtract point, add and delete players, and track time with the use of a stopwatch.
-A unique feature the web application includes is a crown for whoever has the most points which enhnaces the UI experince for users.
+Users are able to add and subtract points, add and delete players, and track time with the use of a stopwatch.
+A unique feature the web application includes is a crown for the player with the most points which enhances the UI experience for users.

 ## Preview